me3zaAKAgoat/dtb-legacy/README.md

 ### Core

-- [ ] make a start a new week button homepage when no week is available (make fetch current week return some indicator that there's no week)
 - [ ] work on user adminsitration
   - [ ] make a sign up process.
   - [ ] setup a cdn of some sort for profile pictures of users.